 Before you decide to renovate, talk with professionals to help you make the right decision.
 Speak to your bank manager, accountant, financial planner, contractor and local real estate agent to make sure that the renovation is feasible and realistic.

 These professionals can help you determine the scope of the renovation, whether it can be achieved on time and on budget and help you avoid pitfalls that can arise with a home remodel.

 If the renovation numbers don’t add up or the work involved is too extensive, then relocating may be a better option for you.
 Relocating involves selling your existing home and purchasing a new one.

 It may be time to relocate if:

 - Lifestyle needs.
 It may be beneficial to sell your house and move to a new area to keep up with your lifestyle needs.
-For instance, if you previously lived in a low socioeconomic area with a high crime rate and you’re planning on having children, you may want to move to an area that offers greater security with a striving school system.
+For instance, if you previously lived in a low socioeconomic area with a high crime rate and you’re planning on having children, you may want to move to an area that offers greater security and a thriving school system.

 - Ready to sell?
 You’ll need to get your property ready to put on the market and find ways to boost the sell-ability of your home.
 This may involve minor repairs, cleaning and staging rooms throughout the house.
 You could consider hiring a local real estate agent to guide you through the sale process.

 - New location.
 Carefully consider whether the market offers positive price growth and better capital gains potential in the neighborhood you want to move to.
 You may also want to think about the lifestyle your family has and whether it has the amenities you need.